 If you go to ask for more information, an option comes up: "Tell me who you are so I can end you."

 If the player chooses the Renegade option, Shepard proceeds to make (via a series of Renegade interupts) an increasingly colorful series of threats, culminating in threatening to throw them out of the airlock.
-If Javik is in the squad, he'll respond "Finally."
+If Javik is in the squad, he'll respond "FINALLY!"
 Ash, being Ash, wants in on that in the worst way, and Wrex, being Wrex, will volunteer to powder their skulls first.

 Paragon Shepard and Blasto squabbling over who really saved the Council from Sovereign, who's the better Spectre, who gets access to the cooler weapons, and who should get top billing in the vid... all while Javik is in the background, getting more and more annoyed.

 The lower response of "Who wrote this crap?" earns this response from the director.

 Director: A writer wrote it, so it must be true.